Here’s What You Need to Know if You’re Filing Your Taxes Late This Year

 7. Interest on Unpaid Taxes

 Another important factor to be aware of is that the IRS charges interest on unpaid taxes and penalties.
-The amount of interest changes quarterly, but in 2024 the rate for underpayment in the first two quarters is 8%.
+The amount of interest changes quarterly, but in 2025 the rate for underpayment in the first quarter is 7%.
 Interest begins accruing the day after tax day and continues until your balance has been paid in full.

 8. How to File Back Taxes

-If you made more than $79,000 AGI, you can use a paid service or print a prior year tax form to fill out and mail to the IRS.
+If you made more than $84,000 AGI, you can use a paid service, or print a prior year tax form to fill out and mail to the IRS.

 Note: When filing back taxes, make sure to use the form from the year you missed, not the current year’s form.